Freshwater recreational fishing FAQs

 I've bought an Other Waters Licence, can I fish anywhere on the Island?

 There are a few short stretches of stream that are in private club ownership and therefore not available to the public.
-There is also a private commercial fishery which can be fished with either a Reservoir or Other Waters licence (Riverside Fishery, Patrick Road, St. Johns, telephone 801715 for details)

 Otherwise, access to watercourses is at the discretion of the landowner and anglers are responsible for ensuring that they do not commit trespass.
 Please respect ‘No Fishing’ and ‘Private Fishing’ signs.